 This is the law under The Clean Neighbourhoods and Environment Act 2005, and you can be fined up to £1,000 if you fail to pick up faeces.

 Keeping the dog on a lead when notices are up saying they must be restrained – next to a public road is a good case in point

-Making sure the dog wears a collar with ID tag on it
+Making sure the dog wears a collar with an ID tag on it

 The Control of Dogs Order 1992 .
-The tag must have the owners name and address and ideally a contact number.
-Failure to do so can result in a fine up to £5,000 if your dog does not wear an identification tag
+The tag must have the owners name and address and, ideally, a contact number.
+Failure to do so can result in a fine of up to £5,000 if your dog does not wear an identification tag

 Keeping your dog under control in a public area and away from livestock